Review: Is Action Hero Worth Playing?

 I, for one, will happily buy any DLC the developer releases, as long as it is as fun to play and affordable as the base game.

-Action Hero is a first person shooter video game developed and published by Fast Travel Games, it was released on 12 December 2024 and retails for $19.99.
+Action Hero is a first person shooter game developed and published by Fast Travel Games, it released on 12 December 2024, and is available on Meta Quest 2 and Meta Quest 3.

 Action Hero is rated PEGI 7+ and contains: